Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: System Model

 where $\hat{\textbf{H}}_{{\rm E}_g}$ represents the estimated effective channel matrix constructed from the estimated positions of $G$ EAs, each with $T$ antennas and accounting for orientation uncertainties, denoted collectively as $\hat{\bm{E}}$.
-Meanwhile, $\bm{E}$ represents the collections of the actual antenna positions of all EAs.
+Meanwhile, $\bm{E}$ represents the collection of the actual antenna positions of all EAs.
 Consequently, the CSI uncertainty region for EA $g$ is expressed as:

-It is important to emphasize that the coupled CSI uncertainties originate from positioning inaccuracies of EAs in both location and orientation.
-These uncertainties influence not only the large-scale path-loss terms but also the element-wise phase alignment across the ULA, particularly in near-field propagation.
-Moreover, the distributed architecture of PA arrays introduces path-specific channel perturbations that may partially offset one another under EA position perturbations, rendering existing linear uncertainty bounds~\cite{ren2025robust} inaccurate to PA systems.
-Consequently, deriving a tractable yet appropriately geometry-aware uncertainty bound for EA CSI constitutes one of the key technical challenges addressed in this work and is detailed in Section III.B.
+Note that the coupled CSI uncertainties originate from EAs in both location and orientation, severely impacting both large-scale path loss and element-wise phase alignment in the near-field.
+Moreover, the distributed architecture of PA arrays introduces path-specific channel perturbations that may partially offset one another under EA position perturbations, rendering existing linear uncertainty bounds~\cite{ren2025robust} inaccurate for PA systems.
+Consequently, deriving a tractable yet appropriately geometry-aware uncertainty bound for EA CSI constitutes one of the key technical challenges addressed in Section III-B. \\ \textit{Remark 1: The uncertainty set} $\Psi_g^E$ \textit{in (10) also accommodates bounded EA mobility within one CSI and resource-allocation update interval.
+Assume that EA} $g$ \textit{is updated every} $\Delta t$ \textit{seconds, with bounded translational speed} $v_{g,\max}$ \textit{and angular rate} $\omega_{g,\max}$, \textit{then selecting} $\wp_g^E \ge \wp_{g,\mathrm{loc}} + v_{g,\max}\Delta t$ and $\wp_g^{\mathrm{arc}} \ge \wp_{g,\mathrm{ori}} + \omega_{g,\max}\Delta t$ \textit{guarantees that the resulting channel variation remains inside }$\Psi_g^E$~\cite{Wei2023}. \textit{Therefore, the worst-case secrecy constraint in (C6) continues to hold over the update interval, which reflects robustness to bounded EA mobility.}